dtutila/blockchain-developer-bootcamp-final-project/README.md

 ## Problems
 * Alice does not want to contact Bob when she is ready to buy back Bob's NFT part.
-* Bob wans to receive a little more in return of selling back his NFT part to Alice.
+* Bob wants to receive a little more in return of selling back his NFT part to Alice.
 * Bob also wants the possibility of buy 100%  of Alice's NFT